-I can recollect clearly the first time I met Ken.
+Late Life Member Russ Waddell recalled clearly the first time he met Ken.
 It was 1982.
-I was new to the Cricket club knew no one really, new nothing.
-Doing what I thought was the right thing I went along to a Club meeting.
+He was new to the Cricket club and didn’t know anyone really, new nothing.
+Doing what he thought was the right thing he went along to a Club meeting.
 In those days they were held at the Tever’s home in Mountain Street.
 Ken and Val had this big back room where we could all sit around a huge table.
-I met Ken that night and over the years I got to know him pretty well.
+He met Ken that night and over the years got to know him pretty well.
 And so too Val.
 They were a great double and a lovely family.
-Young Craig their son was not only a keen cricketer but a good one.
+Young Craig their son was not only a keen cricketer but a good one playing 13 seasons for the club from – 1979/80 to 1991/92.
 He was senior club champion in 1988/89.

-In closing I should point out that my remarks and recollections relate solely to Engadine Dragons Cricket Club.
-There are others more knowledgeable than I who might write equally in similar words describing Ken’s contribution to the Engadine Swimming Club, his work in retirement in re-building toys for less fortunate kids, and his assistance to Val in her Scouting activities.
+Ken’s volunteer work wasn’t solely to Engadine Dragons Cricket Club.
+Ken contributed to the Engadine Swimming Club, his work in retirement in re-building toys for less fortunate kids, and his assistance to Val in her Scouting activities.
 Such was the man.

-His passing leaves the Club poorer for blokes like Ken Tever are the foundation stones of Clubs like ours and while we will miss his input, his dedication and his long term contribution, we will never forget him while Anzac Oval and the Anzac Oval Complex stands.
+His passing leaves the Club poorer for blokes like Ken Tever are the foundation stones of Clubs like ours and while we will miss his input, his dedication and his long-term contribution, we will never forget him while Anzac Oval and the Anzac Oval Complex stands.
+There is a brass plaque displayed in foyer as you enter the building to honour Ken’s contribution.

 If ever there was a person to whom you could point and say “go well thou good and faithful servant” Ken Tever was the man.